thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ...
 ```

+#### Include/Ignore entities (tables)

-To exclude specific entities from the audit (OptOut Mode), you can decorate your entity classes with the `AuditIgnore` attribute, for example:
+To ignore specific entities on the audit (when using OptOut Mode), you can decorate your entity classes with the `AuditIgnore` attribute, for example:
 ```c#
 [AuditIgnore]
 public class Blog